Skip to main content

 Hamilton's Rule

-Hamilton's rule is a principle in evolutionary biology that predicts when altruistic behavior will evolve.
-It states that an altruistic allele can spread in a population if the fitness benefit to the recipient (B), multiplied by the coefficient of relatedness (r) between the altruist and recipient, exceeds the fitness cost to the altruist (C).
-This relationship is expressed mathematically as Br > C.
+Hamilton's Rule is a principle in evolutionary biology that predicts when an altruistic behavior will spread in a population.
+It states that an altruistic allele can increase in frequency if the genetic relatedness (r) between the altruist and the recipient, multiplied by the benefit to the recipient (B), is greater than the cost to the altruist (C).
+Mathematically, this is expressed as Br > C.

 Recommended video: